The Ultimate Guide to Managing Construction Overhead Expenses

 Construction Overhead Expense Definition?

-Overhead expenses in construction are the indirect costs that are needed to run a construction business every day but can't be directly billed to a specific job.
+Overhead expenses for construction business in construction are the indirect costs that are needed to run a construction business every day but can't be directly billed to a specific job.
 These can include:

 Office rent and utilities: The cost of keeping your business space in good shape.